MoonlightCapital/MoonlightBot-docs/start-up/faqs.md

 ## How does the temprole sustain mechanic work?

-In order to encourage good support practices, a system has been introduced for sustaining temproles to ensure they remain functional.
+In order to encourage good support practices, a system has been introduced for sustaining temproles to ensure they remain functional and fair for all servers and users.

 When operating a temporary or pause role, you must satisfy at least one of the following conditions: